 Matomo analytics lets sites keep their visitor data private without sharing it with anyone else, and is compliant with GDPR regulations.
 It also respects the web browser No Follow standard (which lets users opt out of web tracking by selecting “No Follow” in their browser options).

 Matomo’s software is free and open source, so anyone can install and use it on their own servers completely free of charge.
 There are also paid options for those who don’t want to host analytics software themselves.

-Fathom is open source analytics software that avoids tracking or storing personal data.
-The self-hosted version is free, and there are paid accounts that are hosted by the makers of Fathom.
+Fathom is an analytics software that avoids tracking or storing personal data.
+The lite version is free and open source, and there is a paid “pro” version that is hosted by the makers of Fathom.

 Statify for WordPress